codemirror/website/site/docs/guide/index.md

    position](##view.EditorView.scrollPosIntoView), isn't stored in the functional state, but left in the DOM.

-The library does not expect user code to manipulate its the DOM structure it manages.
+The library does not expect user code to manipulate the DOM structure it manages.
 When you do try that, you'll probably just see the library revert your changes right away.
 See the section on [decorations](#decorating-the-document) for the proper way to affect